MediConf Logo

 3. Odutayo A, Wong CX, Hsiao AJ, Hopewell S, Altman DG, Emdin CA. Atrial fibrillation and risks of cardiovascular disease, renal disease, and death: systematic review and meta-analysis.
 BMJ 2016;354:i4482. https://doi.org/10.1136/bmj.i4482

-Professor Ahmet Fuat Professor Ahmet Fuat was a GP in Darlington, County Durham for 37 years, where he was CVD and Research Leads for Darlington Primary Care Network and Darlington GP Federation.
-He joined Oberoi Consulting as Medical Director in September 2023, and is soon to start as an Honorary Consultant Lipidologist/GPSI within the diabetes and endocrinology team at County Durham and Darlington Foundation Trust.
+Professor Ahmet Fuat was a GP in Darlington, County Durham for 37 years, serving as CVD and Research Lead for the Darlington Primary Care Network and GP Federation.
+He became Medical Director at Oberoi Consulting in 2023 and will soon begin an Honorary Consultant Lipidologist/GPSI role with the diabetes and endocrinology team at County Durham and Darlington Foundation Trust.

-He has held and holds various roles in CVD and research, including the immediate past President of the Primary Care Cardiovascular Society (PCCS) which he was instrumental in reforming and current education and research lead, Lipid and Heart Failure primary care lead for North East and North Cumbria Academic Health Science Network.
-He sits on the NHSE CVD Prevention Clinical Leadership group and NHSE expert advisory group for Heart Failure and Heart Valve disease.
-He was a founder member of CaReMe UK representing the PCCS.
+Professor Fuat is the immediate past President of the Primary Care Cardiovascular Society (PCCS), now its Education and Research Lead, and serves as Lipid and HF Primary Care Lead for the North East and North Cumbria Academic Health Science Network.
+He is a member of the NHSE CVD Prevention Clinical Leadership Group and expert advisory groups for HF and heart valve disease, and a founder member of CaReMe UK.

 This webinar will NOT be recorded due to the presentation being the Intellectual Property of the speakers.